mehulagg/gitlab/doc/user/project/merge_requests/creating_merge_requests.md

 On the **New Merge Request** page, start by filling in the title and description for the merge request.
-If there are already commits on the branch, the title is prefilled with the first line of the first commit message, and the description is prefilled with any additional lines in the commit message.
+If there are already commits on the branch, the title is prefilled with the first line of the first multi-line commit message, and the description is prefilled with any additional lines in that commit message.
+If there are no multi-line commit messages, the first commit message is used.

 The title is the only field that is mandatory in all cases.

 From there, you can fill it with information (title, description,